LEGO/kong-aws-request-signing/Readme.md

 ## KONG-AWS-REQUEST-SIGNING
 ### About

 This plugin will sign a request with AWS SIGV4 and temporary credentials from `sts.amazonaws.com` requested using an OAuth token.

-Enables a secure use of AWS Lambdas as upstreams in Kong using [Lambda URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).
+It enables the secure use of AWS Lambdas as upstreams in Kong using [Lambda URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).

-It reduces cost and complexity by excluding AWS API Gateway.
+At the same time it drives down cost and complexity by excluding the AWS API Gateway and allowing to use AWS Lambdas directly.

-The required AWS setup to make the plugin work with your Lambda HTTPS endpoint will be described below.
+The required AWS setup to make the plugin work with your Lambda HTTPS endpoint is described below.

 ### Plugin configuration parameters: